-It’s the holidays.
-The time for pageants at church and school, office parties, and family responsibilities.
+It’s the holidays—the time for pageants at church and school, office parties, and family responsibilities.
 As a person in recovery, I can remember this time of year while in active addiction.
 On top of the crushing TO DO list of everyday holiday tasks, there was the exhausting schedule of drinking, planning to drink, and hiding the fact I was drinking.
-Folks with substance use disorders (SUD) are never as good at deceiving their loved ones as they think they are.
+Folks with substance use disorders (SUD) are never as good at deceiving their loved ones as they think.
 And the skeptical looks I got when I lied about where I was, who I was with, and what happened to the case of wine in the garage only added to my holiday anxiety.

 “The best gift you could give your loved ones is your commitment to getting healthy during the holidays – or any time of the year.”
 Sanford Behavioral Health Admissions Specialists

 There is an old saying in my family (coined by my son when he was in trouble), “I don’t have an excuse, only a reason.”
 And the “reasons” are plentiful when it comes to avoiding getting help for an addiction.
-At this time of year, it usually has to do with tying on “one last” drinking or using spree before the new year.
+At this time of year, it is tying on “one last” drinking or using spree before the new year.
 This is a doomed proposition, as statistics show 80% of New Year’s resolutions fail.
 Other times of year give birth to myriad reasons for waiting, putting off, or excusing the misuse of drugs and alcohol.

-1. I can’t miss the office party, school Christmas Pageant, wedding, trip to The Bahamas, my birthday, etc.
+1. I can’t miss the office party, school Christmas Pageant, wedding, trip to The Bahamas, my birthday, and so on.

 There are obligations, especially with young children, that demand parental involvement.
 There might also be non-refundable tickets or corporate expectations and requirements.
-But, if you are concerned enough to make a call to a treatment center, you are probably already at risk of compromising your office and family relationships.
+But, if you are concerned enough to call a treatment center, you are probably already at risk of compromising your office and family relationships.
 You are probably already the parent who smells of telltale alcohol at the annual family breakfast at school.
 Or the employee who’s late or off-kilter at office events.
-Missing a pre-planned trip?
-Ask yourself how much enjoyment you are getting out of life at the moment.
-And whether you really need another one of those stories to tell.
+Are you missing a pre-planned trip?
+Ask yourself how much enjoyment you are getting out of life.
+And whether you need another one of those stories to tell.

-2. I am the family bread winner.
+2. I am the family breadwinner.
 How can my family afford to have me go to treatment?
-How can I go away for a long period of time?
+How can I go away for a long time?

 At Sanford, our goal is to determine a clinically appropriate placement for everyone in the least restrictive level of care.
-And we work with all insurance companies who generally cover the cost except for patient policy deductibles.
-There are also alternatives to residential treatment, or long stays away from home.
-The Sanford Outpatient Center, with in-person and telehealth options, allows for continuation of everyday activities while integrating effective strategies to manage real life recovery.
-And our Admissions Specialists are always available to discuss a variety of treatment options (and parry your excuses).
+And we work with all insurance companies who generally cover the cost except for patient policy deductibles (get in before the end of the year).
+There are also alternatives to residential treatment or extended stays away from home.
+With in-person and telehealth options, Sanford Outpatient Center allows for continuing everyday activities while integrating effective strategies to manage real life recovery.
+And our Admissions Specialists are always available to discuss various treatment options (and parry your excuses).

 At Sanford Behavioral Health, the safety of our clients and staff has always been our number one priority.
-With the advent of COVID-19 and its variants, we have increased our stringent policies and response protocols to keep all of our facilities safe.
-We are continuously updating Michigan Department of Health and Human Services (MDHHS) and OSHA Requirements.
+With the advent of COVID-19 and its variants, we have increased our stringent policies and response protocols to keep our facilities safe.
 We take pride in providing a safe environment while continuing to offer evidence-based practices in treatment and recovery.
 Telehealth options are also available for those who feel uncomfortable in a group setting.

 4. Thanks for the information – I’ll think about it.

-This might be painful to hear, but it is sometimes a blessed relief to have a family member with an SUD out of the house.
-Especially if that loved one is getting help that will make the family stronger in the long run.
+This might be painful to hear, but it is sometimes a blessing to have a family member with a SUD out of the house, especially if that loved one is getting the help that will strengthen the family in the long run.
 This is the time to ask for help from a family member or friend – the relatively short stay away from home in residential treatment is an investment in a lifetime of active presence in your children’s lives.
-There are also options that allow for treatment while managing child rearing in a real time/real life setting.
+Some options allow for treatment while managing child rearing in a real-time/real-life setting.

 6. With a rancorous divorce/separation happening, I don’t want anyone to know I am going away for treatment.
 I’m afraid it will be used against me.